top of page

 • Tile fish

-In addition, you should limit yourselves to 12 oz (340 g) of any other fish or seafood per week.
+In addition, you should limit yourself to 12 oz (340 g) of any other fish or seafood per week.

 Seafood that is lowest in mercury: